 The Numark DJ2GO2 Touch is a two-channel portable controller for Serato DJ.
 It’s an update to the well-loved DJ2GO2 that adds touch-capacitive jogwheels, meaning you can now scratch with them while DJing.
-Frankly, for US$79, it’s a no brainer for all Serato users.
-Highly recommended both for new DJs and as a backup controller for gigging pros.
+Frankly, for $89, it’s a no brainer for all Serato users.
+Limited of course, but still recommended both for new DJs and as a backup controller for gigging pros.

 First Impressions / Setting up

 Numark’s DJ2GO2 Touch is the latest incarnation of the company’s popular pocket controller for Serato DJ, that adds a crucial new feature over the DJ2GO2 – touch-sensitive jogwheels.
 The short version of this review is: If you don’t own one of these (or the Hercules Starlight, which is a very similar controller) and you’re a Serato user, buy one.
 They’re insanely useful!
 Now read on for more detail…